India's tourist industry sees crisis looming from coronavirus visa ban

-NEW DELHI (Reuters) - Indian hotels and travel operators said on Thursday their industry would be hurt by the government’s decision not to issue visas for visitors in order to combat the spread of coronavirus.
+NEW DELHI (Reuters) - Indian hotels and travel operators said on Thursday their industry would be hurt by the government’s decision not to issue visas for visitors, as the country reported its first death from coronavirus.

+A 76-year-old man became the first person to die from coronavirus in the country, a state health minister said on Thursday.

+B Sriramulu, the health minister of Karnataka state, said in a tweet that authorities were currently carrying out contact tracing, isolation and other measures related to the case.

-With just 73 confirmed cases of the virus and no deaths, India, a country of 1.3 billion people, has so far fared better than elsewhere in Asia, Europe and North America.
+With just 74 confirmed cases of the virus and a single death, India, a country of 1.3 billion people, has so far fared better than elsewhere in Asia, Europe and North America.

 But experts say India’s already overstretched medical system would struggle to deal with a major rise in serious cases.